Minecraft Rail

 Rails can be mined with anything, but pickaxes are the quickest.

-1. Jump up Times are for unenchanted tools in seconds.
+- ↑ Times are for unenchanted tools in seconds.
 For more information, see Haste § Instant mining.

 A rail also drops as an items when the block beneath it is removed, water flows over it, or a piston moves it into a space with no floor below it.
 If lava flows into the rail, the rail will be destroyed without dropping itself as an item.